emmastrand/Kenya_SamakiSalama/FishLandings/Results_report.md

 ## Total catch and grams per unit effort between modified and unmodified traps (CUE...Rmd)

+Goal: Total catch per unit effort between modified and traditional traps.
+It would be great to see this as grams captured per trap set.

 ### Total catch per trap

 *Total catch per trap for modified traps was significantly higher (p < 0.0001).
 This result does not seem to be influenced by any one particular fisherman or landing site (see CUE.Rmd for figures).*